 If not using a designated primitive tent site, your tent must be at least 150 feet from a water body, road, or trail.
 Do not camp in areas posted with “Camping Prohibited.”
-In the Catskills camping is prohibited above an elevation of 3,500 feet in the Catskills between March 22 and December 20 (except in an emergency).
-Fires are prohibited year-round above 3,500 feet in the Catskills (except in an emergency).
+In the Catskills, camping is prohibited above an elevation of 3,500 feet between March 22 and December 20 (except in an emergency).
+Fires are forbidden year-round above 3,500 feet in the Catskills (except in an emergency).

 Safety and Wellness